AssTractionHero/cytube/docs/index.md

 ## I need help! ##

 1. Please read the [FAQ](https://github.com/calzoneman/sync/wiki/Frequently-Asked-Questions) and check whether that answers your question.
+2. There is a more extensive explanation of the functions of CyTube in the [CyTube 3.0 User Guide](https://github.com/calzoneman/sync/wiki/CyTube-3.0-User-Guide).
-2. If not, you can contact someone for help.
+3. If your question is not answered from those sources, you can contact someone for help.
 IRC support is provided on `irc.6irc.net #cytube` ([webchat](https://webchat.6irc.net/?channels=cytube) available) for http://cytu.be, http://synchtu.be, and general questions about using the software.
+Please be patient, it may take time for someone to respond.
 If nobody is available on IRC, or you want to speak privately, email one of the contacts on https://cytu.be/contact.